-As Spa Manager of Bulgari Hotel Milano, Beatrice Giacalone manages to combine a high-profile career with a rich and varied life.
+As Spa Manager of a 5* Milan Hotel, Beatrice Giacalone manages to combine a high-profile career with a rich and varied life.
 Here she shares how she went from a shy school girl to a European Sports Champion and achieving her greatest success - knowing when to quit.

-I consider myself to be an enthusiastic, energetic person and my curioucity serves me well in learning new treatments and concepts for our Spa.
-Beyond the Spa, my passion is art, ancient culture, travelling and food, exploring nature and I could not live without sports in my life.
+I consider myself to be an enthusiastic, energetic person and my curiosity serves me well in learning new treatments and concepts for our Spa.
+Beyond the Spa, my passion is art, ancient culture, traveling and food, exploring nature and I could not live without sports in my life.

 Sport is about so much more than physical fitnessness.
 One of the important aspects of sport is goal setting.
 You set your sail and you know where you are heading.
 Beyond that you develop a deep sense of trust, share passions, fears and vulnerability and above all, you learn to be as comfortable with winning and losing.
 I make a conscious effort to lie in bed and focus on what I’ve done well.
 For me the personal target has become to achieve a sense of serenity and I know I’m moving in the right direction.

 Beyond sports, I keep my total wellbeing in check by through eating healthy food; lots of fruit and veg.
 I love art and for me that’s not museums but mindfully taking in the architecture in my city, the green spaces; I’ll notice the people and their smiles.
 Everything is no beautiful and heart opening, if only we notice.